 Starting at Hawes once again, this route instead takes you south-westwards, and towards the neighbouring county of Lancashire, though you needn’t journey quite that far…

 There are stunning views the whole way, of course, but the real pièce de résistance is about two-thirds of the way into the route.

 The Ribblehead Viaduct paints an iconic image right across the valley floor, carrying the famous Settle to Carlisle Railway on its famousback.
 There’s no other option – you simply have to stop to take a photo for the ‘Gram.

 Start at: Pickering, YO18 7DP

 Stop for a cuppa at: Lockton Tea Rooms & Gallery

 The A169 has two defining features.
-Firstly, the bleak openness of the moorland that the road cuts through, passing the lonely RAF Fylingdales as it pushes northwards.
+Firstly, the bleak, haunting endlessness of the moorland that the road cuts through, passing the lonely RAF Fylingdales as it pushes northwards.